 Nancy and Jeff, both graduates of the University of South Dakota, found themselves longing for a change after years in the workforce.
-Jeff, who was at the time running his own business, and Nancy, who was working in education and later in a leadership role at the Washington Pavilion in Sioux Falls, decided it was time for something different.
+Jeff, who at the time was running his own business, and Nancy, who was working in education and later in a leadership role at the Washington Pavilion in Sioux Falls, decided it was time for something different.

 The couple sold everything they owned, bought and renovated a sailboat in San Francisco, California, and set out on a voyage that would help them discover their life’s purpose – building community through healthy food.